arvidjohansson83/Modular_Trading_Architecture/docs/index_module.md

 - **a TP‑leg**, targeting the statistically validated reward level for the day
 - **a Trend‑leg**, which follows market structure using the same trailing, fallback, and validation logic as the main Trend Module

-This allows index strategies to benefit from both the high hit‑rate reward levels and the potential for extended movement during high‑volatility sessions.
+This allows index strategies to benefit from both:

+- high hit‑rate reward levels
+- extended movement during high‑volatility sessions

 ### Activation via Input Field